 Yes – explain how access to that list is restricted and why certain persons require access.

-Only authorized staff in this study will have access to the either deidentified data, recruiting spreadsheet, and the consent form.

 No – explain why not:

 Describe the mechanism in place to ensure only approved research personnel have access to the stored research data (electronic and paper).